pconn/Bearded_CKMR/README.md

 The analysis itself, including sensitivities, is conducted in the R markdown file "CKMR_modeling.Rmd", calling TMB source code that is located in the /src directory.

+## Supplements

+We include several supplements relevant to our CKMR analysis in the /supplements folder.
+These include

+- CleanSamplingDNAProtocols.docx  This file describes our DNA sampling protocols
+- FullSampleListWithAccessionNumbers.csv  This table gives locations and accession numbers of the bearded seal samples used in genotyping
+- GGP_Probabilities.docx  This document describes how the probabilities of grandparent-grandchild kin pairs were derived
+- KinPairs.csv  This table provides sample information for each kin pair match